ADG4050/ADG4050/README.md

 ### Hi there 👋,

-I am a researcher and PhD Student focusing on federated learning, Explainable AI and reinforced learning solutions and algorithms for Mobile Networks.
+I am a researcher and PhD Student focusing on federated learning, Explainable AI and reinforcement learning solutions and algorithms for Mobile Networks.

 Some of my AR and VR Projects, I hobbied are below, please have a look: